FAQ

 How does POLYGRAIN work?

-The mode of action is comparable to that of a sponge.
+Its mode of action is comparable to that of a sponge.
 It can store up to 200 times its own weight in water and the nutrients dissolved in it.
-These are released to the plants' root environment as required via the capillary effect.
-This process is repeated until the granules have been broken down by soil organisms due to their lifespan of up to 5 years.
+These are released to the plant's root environment as required via the capillary effect.
+Due to its lifespan of up to 5 years, this process is repeated until the granules have been broken down by the soil organisms.

 ;